-E80, Experimental Engineering, is a sophomore-level, semester-long required course, involving multiple experiments covering a number of engineering disciplines.
+E80, Experimental Engineering, is a sophomore-level, semester-long required course, in which students conduct multiple experiments covering a number of engineering disciplines.
+These experiments are a training ground for a final project: a field deployment where student teams measure a phenomenon of their choice.
 Experimental Engineering is an essential part of the engineering curriculum at Harvey Mudd College, and has been offered as a course for fifteen years.
-Its predecessor E54, which featured more experiments no field experience, was offered for more than 20 years.
+Its predecessor E54 -- which had more experiments and no field experience -- was offered for more than 20 years.

 The primary purpose of the course is to teach basic instrumentation and measurement techniques; good lab report practice; technical report writing; analysis and presentation of data; the usage of experimental results for engineering design purposes; and the beginnings of professional practice.
 In 2008 the course was revamped to change the field experience to flying fully-instrumented model rockets.
-This year (2017), the course has been revamped again with yet another new field experience: deploying fully autonomous underwater robots.
+In 2017 the course was been revamped again with yet another new field experience: deploying fully autonomous underwater robots.

 - Matt Spencer – Parsons 2358, x-78537

 - Tuesday 3PM-5PM -- Erik Spjut